 STATEMENT OF THE ISSUE:

-In IBIS Version 6.0, it was implied, but never explicitly stated that a null root name is illegal for AMI files.
+In IBIS Version 6.0, it was implied but never explicitly stated that a null root name is illegal for AMI files.

 ANALYSIS PATH/DATA THAT LED TO SPECIFICATION:

 This issue came up during ibischk6 parser development where a number of test cases had null root names.
 BUG152 was issued to test for null root names and generate Errors if the root names were null.
 The parameter definition file organization on page 184 shows my_AMIname as the root name with an implication that it cannot be null.
 This proposal adds the explicit constraint into the specification.